slideshow-s9/samples/grails.md

 h1.
 The Scaffold

-* Sometimes, you just donít know what you want yet...
+* Sometimes, you just don‚Äôt know what you want yet...
 * Why define a page before you nail down the data model?
 * Just use a Grails Scaffold